kach/nearley/README.md

 ```

 The keyword `null` stands for the **epsilon rule**, which matches nothing.
 The
-following nonterminal matches zero or more `cow`s in a row, e.g. `cowcowcow`:
+following nonterminal matches zero or more `cow`s in a row, such as
+`cowcowcow`:

 ```js
 a -> null